dsyer/js-modules/README.md

 })()
 ```

-and it works in Node.js because of the first branch testing the existence of `module`, and in the browser because of the second branch.
+It works in Node.js because of the first branch testing the existence of `module`, and in the browser because of the second branch.
 There are a few extra lines of code on top of what you need for CommonJS, but it might be worth it for maximum convenience for your users that mainly code for the browser.

 > NOTE: in this last example we used `module.exports` instead of just `exports`.
 It's the same object.
 Some libraries actually replace `module.exports` with a function, instead of an object.
 For example if `module.exports = hello` above you could assign `var hello = require('./hello.js')` and call `hello()` directly.

 ## An Asynchronous Initializer

 To make things more interesting we want the library module to have an asynchonrous initializer.
-This is quite a common use case, and arose naturally for me when learning about WebAssembly.
-We are going  to create a library that translates date strings into month names.
-The data for the month names could be hard-coded in the library and than it wouldn't need an asynchronous initializer, but instead we are going to load it from a file.
+This is quite a common use case, and arises naturally when learning about WebAssembly.
+To show how it works we are going  to create a library that translates date strings into month names.
+The data for the month names could be hard-coded in the library and then it wouldn't need an asynchronous initializer, but instead we are going to load it from a file.
 Here's the structure of an ES6 library `months.mjs` that does this:

 ```javascript
 let monthFromDate;